optimizely/objective-c-sdk/OptimizelySDKShared/OPDB/README.markdown

 Each of these methods also has a `{type}ForColumnIndex:` variant that is used to retrieve the data based on the position of the column in the results, as opposed to the column's name.

-Typically, there's no need to `-close` an `FMResultSet` yourself, since that happens when either the result set is deallocated, or the parent database is closed.
+Typically, there's no need to `-close` an `OPDBResultSet` yourself, since that happens when either the result set is deallocated, or the parent database is closed.

 ### Closing

-When you have finished executing queries and updates on the database, you should `-close` the `FMDatabase` connection so that SQLite will relinquish any resources it has acquired during the course of its operation.
+When you have finished executing queries and updates on the database, you should `-close` the `OPDBDatabase` connection so that SQLite will relinquish any resources it has acquired during the course of its operation.

 ```objc
 [db close];